If this scheme pleases you, click here to download.

 should be able to:

 Outline impact of positive and negative publicity on product promotion.
-State advantages & disadvantages of publicity.
-Give examples of public relations activities. public relations as a method of product promotion. |
+State advantages & disadvantages of publicity. |

 Probing questions;